cgwire/kitsu/docs/studio-report/README.md

 For example, if you want to focus on the workload a supervisor for a specific month, select their name and then pick a date in the **From** box.

-## Know the Current State of All Productions
+## Current State of All Productions

 To ensure your studio functions smoothly, you need to stay on top of all ongoing productions.
 This is where the **Productions** section can help.
 Access it from the global menu under the **Studio** section.